-In the latter two varieties, hens often live in stressed conditions due to a lack of space.
-This can manifest itself in behavioral disorders such as cannibalism and feather pecking.
+Hens often live in stressed conditions in the case of Bodenhaltun and Käfighaltung due to a lack of space.
+This can manifest itself in behavioural disorders such as cannibalism and feather pecking.
 The hens get sick often, and when they do, antibiotics are used on them.
-All of this affects the nutrition output of the eggs, too, and hence, in comparison to organic and free-range eggs, barn eggs, and cage eggs are low in nutrition.
+All of this affects the nutrition output of the eggs, too, and hence, in comparison to organic and free-range eggs, barn eggs and cage eggs are low in nutrition.

 Here are some essential things you need to know about Eggs in Germany:

 - When you buy eggs, check the expiry date.
 As a rule, eggs can be kept outside for about 28 days from when they were laid.
 Ten days before expiry, they must be refrigerated.